chandan1619/prepexam/COURSE_ENROLLMENT_SYSTEM.md

 # Course Enrollment and Payment System

-This document describes the course enrollment and payment system implemented in the PrepExam application.
+This document describes the course enrollment and payment system implemented in the Edmission application.

 ## Overview